 The Crown Estate arranged a second public consultation on 24th June 2017 and LGVA circulated an information leaflet with the recent Newsletter in advance of this.
 The leaflet explained that the East Hemel proposals are the Crown Estate’s vision for developing their land which has been identified in the draft SADC SLP.
 These are NOT official proposals supported by SADC and differ in many respects from the original plans contained in SADC’s SLP – not least in the amount of Green Belt which would need to be released.
 The Crown Estate have obviously listened to comments from the earlier consultation and have watered down their proposals.
 Nevertheless, they have still earmarked more Green Belt land than LGVA believes is acceptable.

 Although LGVA and many of the village residents are opposed to the overall plans, it is highly unlikely that we will be able to overturn them in their entirety.
 There is a critical shortage of housing in the area and there are limited options where houses can be built.
-Since Hemel Hempstead was developed as a ‘new town’ over 40 years ago, this tract of land has been earmarked for eventual use as housing and, compared with much of the surrounding Green Belt, the land designated by SADC tends to be inferior in ‘Green Belt’ terms.
-Although this land is in St Albans, our council has stated that if the land was in Dacorum, it would probably be doing the same thing.
+Since Hemel Hempstead was developed as a ‘new town’ almost 70 years ago this tract of land has been earmarked for eventual use as housing and, compared with much of the surrounding Green Belt, the land designated by SADC tends to be inferior in ‘Green Belt’ terms.
+Although the land is in St Albans district, our council has stated that if it was in Dacorum they would probably be doing the same thing.

 VISIONS OF THE FUTURE

 This map is the original published by SADC, the area between Maylands and the M1 is to be developed for limited industrial use as there is an exclusion zone around Buncefield.
 The yellow area between Leverstock Green and the M1 is of most interest to the village and is earmarked for 1,000 houses.